History of Abercrombie & Fitch: Post-Fitch era

 In 1928, Fitch retired from the company and sold to his brother-in-law, James S. Cobb.
 Under Cobb, A&F acquired Von Lengerke & Detmold, a well-respected New York dealer of fine European-made sporting guns and fishing tackle, as well as that company's Chicago branch, Von Lengerke & Antoine.
 Cobb also acquired Griffin & Howe, another gunsmith company.
 Merchandise from both Von Lengerke & Detmold and Griffin & Howe was carried at A&F's Madison Avenue store.
 By this time, A&F was also selling equipment for polo, golf, and tennis.
-By 1929, sales of US $6.3 million were reported with net profits of US $548,000.
+By 1929, sales of US$6.3 million were reported with net profits of US$548,000.

 During the Great Depression, the company's revenue decreased and it stopped paying dividends.
 Sales plunged to $2,598,925 in 1933.
 A&F recovered in the following years and resumed paying dividends in 1938.
 During that year, guns accounted for 40% of sales at the Madison Avenue store.
 Clothing, shoes, and furnishings accounted for 45%, while inventory was valued at about 40% of annual sales (reflecting A&F's readiness to meet customer demands).
 Ten percent of the business was attributed to mail orders from the catalog.
 Abercrombie & Fitch Co. continued to expand.
 As early as 1913, A&F had adopted the slogan, "The Greatest Sporting Goods Store in the World".

 A&F's record net profit was $682,894 in 1947.
 The company opened a large branch in San Francisco in 1958.
 It soon added small winter-only shops open from November through May each season in Palm Beach and Sarasota, Florida, and summer-only shops in Bay Head, New Jersey, and Southampton, New York. to complement a shop in Hyannis, Massachusetts, it had operated since the end of World War II.
-Guernsey succeeded Cobb as president.
+Otis Guernsey succeeded Cobb as president.
 He remarked, "The Abercrombie & Fitch type does not care about the cost; he wants the finest quality."
 With so many locations now under the control of Abercrombie & Fitch, the Madison Avenue store remained the flagship store.
 In the 1950s, the main floor of the flagship was remodeled to include heads of buffalo, caribou, moose, elk, and other big game, stuffed fish of spectacular size, and elephant's-foot wastebaskets.